 For more on eduroam, see https://www.eduroam.us/introduction.

-Internet2 members will pay no annual fee for the eduroam service.
+Higher education Internet2 members will pay no annual fee for the eduroam service; eduroam is one of the benefits of Internet2 membership .
 Members will be charged a one-time $700 set-up fee if they request changes to the eduroam agreement unless the changes are required by state or local laws.

-Non-member organizations can purchase the eduroam service for $.10 per user annually, with a minimum charge of $400.
+Non-member organizations can purchase the eduroam service for 10 cents per user annually, with a minimum charge of $400.
 Please note that you must purchase the service for all students and/or employees.
 User totals will be based on IPEDs data (Total Enrollment, All Students) where applicable.
-Institutions which do not have an IPEDS number will be billed based on their total number of students or, for organizations with no students, total number of emoployees.
+Institutions which do not have an IPEDS number will be billed based on their total number of students or, for organizations with no students, total number of employees.